gabrielemucho/Cross-linguistic-Comparison-of-Translated-Data/README.md

 # List of topics

-* Verb *Say*: Modelling Comparison by Lexical Variants across Translations (to be added soon)
+* Verb *Say*: Modelling Comparison by Lexical Variants across Translations (the code to be added soon)
-* Verb *Say*: Modelling Comparison by Semantic Categories across Translations (to be added soon)
+* Verb *Say*: Modelling Comparison by Semantic Categories across Translations (the code to be added soon)

 # Author
 Dr Gabriele Salciute Civiliene, DDH, King's College London